Semmering, Austria: History of the resort

-At the turn of the 19th and 20th centuries, the better Viennese society discovered the Semmering as a nearby summer resort - destination.
+At the turn of the 19th and 20th centuries, wealthy Viennese society discovered the Semmering as a nearby summer resort-destination.

 The town was revived with the construction of the Semmering Railway, which opened 1854.

 Location

 Semmering is located on the border of Lower Austria and Styria at an elevation of 1,000 m (3,280 ft) above sea level and surrounded with forest.
 Semmering city is located in Neunkirchen, about 100 km (60 mi) from Vienna.

 Winter season

 As usual, winter season starts in December and lasts until mid-April.
 The Semmering resort in winter is a ski village with: